 ⊕ Sweetener — optional, if you like your toast a bit sweeter.
 You definitely have options for the sweetener (honey, maple syrup, granulated sugar, brown sugar, etc) to use based on your personal preferences.

-⊕ Vanilla extract — rounds out the flavour profile.
+⊕ Vanilla extract — rounds out the flavour profile beautifully.

 ⊕ Salt — just a pinch to enhance the flavours.

-Tip: This custard can be prepared the night before, poured into an airtight container, and stored in the refrigerator for up to 24 hours.
-When ready to cook, stir the batter to combine well and then proceed with the recipe below.
+TIP: This custard can be prepared the night before, poured into an airtight container, and stored in the refrigerator for up to 24 hours.
+When ready to cook, stir the batter to combine well, pour in a large dish and then proceed with the recipe below.

-So, if you have some old bread lying around your pantry or fridge, whip up this awesome deliciousness in your kitchen in no time.
+So, if you have some old bread lying around in your pantry or fridge, whip up this awesome deliciousness in your kitchen in no time.
 You can have it for breakfast, brunch or dessert – your choice.
-Have some powdered cinnamon sugar dusted on it or some pure maple syrup or honey drizzled on it if you have a sweet tooth, or with a dollop of cream, jam, butter, or chunks of fresh or compote of seasonal fruits as toppings.
+Have some powdered cinnamon sugar dusted on it or some pure maple syrup or honey drizzled on your toast if you have a sweet tooth.
+Other topping choices could be, a dollop of cream, jam, butter, or chunks of fresh or compote of seasonal fruits.
 If you like some crunch, add in some crushed nuts, praline or grated coconut to your toppings.
-That is another beauty of French toasts – its wide array of possible toppings
+That is another beauty of French toasts – its wide array of possible toppings.

 If you are a health nut and still want to enjoy your French toast, there are several ways to tweak the recipe for it to be more friendly around your waistline.
 You could use a type of bread which is packed with healthy grains, high in fibre and nutrients, and top with fresh fruit, healthy nuts and seeds.
 If you want to add milk to your batter, use coconut or almond milk instead of cream or full-fat milk, and swap the refined sugars for natural sweeteners.